Black Tie Wedding Film at The Old Kent Barn

 Beth & Hugo, Kent

-FAQs - The Old Kent Barn Wedding Videography
+FAQs - Black Tie Wedding Film at The Old Kent Barn

 • Yes — The Old Kent Barn is a venue I know well and as one of the venues recommended suppliers, I have worked at across different seasons.
 Every film I create is tailored to the couple, but this familiarity allows me to anticipate key lighting conditions, locations for cinematic footage, and the smoothest flow of the day — while still capturing it uniquely each time.